-Christians and Lent – Do Christians observe Lent?
+Have you ever wondered about Christians and Lent?
+Do Christians observe Lent?
 Is Lent for Christians?
-Read these 3 ways a Christian should observe Lent.
+Keep reading for 3 ways a Christian should observe Lent.

 Growing up, the term “Lent” was a term thrown around at church but never explained.
 Do Christians practice Lent?
 Is Lent for Christians?
 From what I gleaned, Lent involved giving something up for 40 days, which often turned into a diet such as, “I am giving up sugar for Lent, hopefully I will lose a few pounds.”